 Hamsters get bored easily, so you can change things around from time to time when doing a complete cage cleanout.
 When doing a deep clean, remember to always keep at least ¼ of their old bedding to reuse in the cage.
 This keeps the hamster’s home smelling familiar to them and stops them from getting stressed.

-If you’re using the recommended minimum cage size of 620 square inches, the cage should be good for a month before it needs to be completely cleaned.
-That’s if the cage is regularly spot cleaned to remove any soiled bedding.
+If your cage is 775 square inches or a similar size, it should be good for a month before it needs to be completely cleaned.
+That’s if the cage is regularly spot cleaned to remove soiled bedding.
 You can take that opportunity to make a cage overhaul, switch things up, and add some new fun accessories.